nonlocalmodels/NLMech/README.md

 to use a Docker image to build the code.
 Thus, these are the minimal required versions are meet.
 For the master branch the same versions should work.
 We strongly recommend to use the same CMake version to build HPX and NLMech.

-We provide following support to build the code
+We provide following support to build the code:

 * [Bash scripts](https://github.com/nonlocalmodels/buildscripts/tree/main/bash)) to build the code,
 * Docker files to build the code using the [Fedora packages](https://github.com/nonlocalmodels/buildscripts/blob/main/Docker/Fedora) or [build all dependencies](https://github.com/nonlocalmodels/buildscripts/blob/main/Docker/FedoraAll),
 * [Scripts](https://github.com/nonlocalmodels/HPCBuildInfrastructure) to build the code on HPC systems.

+A detailed description to build the code on HPC systems is available in [NLMech's documentation]().

+### Ruining the code

 If you just interested in running the application, we provide a Doker image with the [latest Successful build](https://github.com/nonlocalmodels/NLMech/packages/384758) of the main branch.
 For writing your own
 [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) files, we provide a bunch of [examples](https://nonlocalmodels.github.io/examples/).